bparanj/hivegrid.dev/README.md

 This does not impose opinionated choices or predefined architectures.
 It gives you the freedom to select the components that best fit your requirements.
 We believe in avoiding over-engineering and unnecessary complexity, especially in the early stages of your startup.

 With our modular design, you can start with a simple architecture that meets your immediate needs and gradually evolve your architecture organically as your business grows.

-You don't have to build the most complicated architecture from day one.
+You don't need to start with a complex architecture.
+Complex systems have steep learning curves and can be overwhelming.
+Beginning with a simpler architecture makes it easier to learn and adapt over time.

 The building blocks are designed to be flexible and adaptable, allowing you to build a new system from scratch.
 The modular components can be combined and customized to create a solution tailored to your needs.